 09 Sep Book Review: Temitope Omotosho

 Beneath the veil of ordinary romance, she exposes the true romance with our Lord and Saviour Jesus.
 This for me is the overarching theme of the two books.
 Aside from unbidden tears, I had many pause moments.
-It was hard to push past the message of the book, the one of singular love and devotion to Christ, from which every other imperfect love should be founded from.
+It was hard to push past the message of the book, the one of singular love and devotion to Christ, from which every other imperfect love should be founded.

-The ability to juggle a network of multiple characters, keep their voices distinct and unfold their true nature, failures and growth through dialogue, is perhaps one of Temitope’s greatest strengths in writing.
-The ultimate of course is the ability to create a complex plot with twists and turns out of simple stories.
+The ability to juggle a network of multiple characters, keep their voices distinct and unfold their true nature, failures, and growth through dialogue, is perhaps one of Temitope’s greatest strengths in writing.
+The ultimate of course is the ability to create a complex plot with twists and turns out of simple relatable stories.

 This is a book in which you become one of the characters.
 Their pain becomes yours, their joy becomes yours and their triumph makes you whoop for joy.
 I loved the metamorphosis of almost every single character in the Book.
 Change, which was inevitable, unfolded their strengths as well as weaknesses.

 Temitope handled some tough issues that made me wonder what the outcome would be.
-I had nail biting moments and at the end of the day, it was clear what God’s wisdom was like.
+I had nail-biting moments and at the end of the day, it was clear what God’s wisdom was like.
 This brings me to the fact that though the book is preachy, I was thoroughly schooled in the scriptures and most of all, I fell in love with God all over again.

 It will be tough to forget these characters, very tough indeed.